 Specsavers give over 60s 25% off all glasses and lenses if you buy any single pair of glasses from its £69 range or above.

 If you have an Advantage Card, you can take <ahem> advantage of extra savings at Boots once you turn 60, including 10 points for every pound you spend.
 As well as 25% off your first pair of glasses or prescription sunglasses, you can get every additional pair of glasses or prescription sunglasses ½ price.
 If you're a hearing aid-wearer, there's also a 15% saving on their hearing aids.

 If you've got a membership to a fancy private gym, you may want to think about checking prices with your local council-funded (well, partially) gym might offer a hefty discount for over 60s.
 Usually, that means access to the gym and a pool to swim some lengths in as well.

-"We always make sure we get anything we need from B&Q on a Wednesday using our over 60s Diamond Card.
+"We always make sure we get anything we need from B&Q using our over 60s Diamond Card.
 Our local B&Q is always full of pensioners on a Wednesday..."
 KatyK

 This particular Diamond Card will get you money off in a variety of pubs and carveries across the country.
 Just enter your post code into the search on the website, and your nearest restaurants will appear.

 Imperial War Museums, Tate Modern, National Maritime Museum, Cutty Sark, Royal Observatory and many more museums offer concessions for over 60s - and that's just in London.
 Wherever you go, it's worth asking for a discounted ticket, or checking their website before you set off.

 If you've been a National Trust member for five out of the last 10 years, you could be eligible for a Senior Membership once you turn 60, which means receiving a heavily discounted price of 25 per cent off adult rates.